 Solomon’s Pillars are towering sandstone columns.
 Perfectly formed, in fact, so perfectly formed that you might not believe that they are the work of nature.
 But they, as with the rest of the amazing geology and landscape of this singular, are the work of nature alone.
 They’re the result of strips of volcanic magma freezing into the cliffs.
 This scenery truly is the thing dreams are made of.

 Hiking and Activities at Timna Park

 Snaking across Timna Park are hiking trails short and long, for all levels of experience.
 From these, visitors can witness the amazing works of nature and ancient man in the mines.
 It’s also home to amazing wildlife, plants and trees, which makes the desert their home, surviving in the harsh arid conditions.
 Within the park, rather uniquely for the desert, is a small lake.
 Pedal boats come with the ticket price.
 For kids, there are also activities such as sand bottling (the region has a unique colored sand), and other craft activities.

 The site has a restaurant and campground.

 Timna Park is around 18km north of Eilat, a 15 minute drive through the Arava Desert.
-Due to the size of the park, getting around inside by foot can take a long time, so the site is best reached by car, the Timna Safari Shuttle, or on an organised tour.
+Due to the size of the park, getting around inside by foot can take a long time.
+The site is easily accessible by car, the Timna Safari Shuttle, or on an organized tour.

-The site is served by the Timna Safari Shuttle, which is available daily from Eilat, incorporating transportation to the site, and in a safari style within it, stopping at the major points within the park.
+The site is served by the Timna Safari Shuttle.
+This is available as a private tour, incorporating transportation to the site, and in safari style within it, stopping at the major points within the park.